cbmira01/FeatureRanking/doc/INSTRUCTIONS.md

 ### If you have difficulty...

     Unfortunately, installing PyOpenCL on Windows is still more an art than a science.
 If you encounter difficulty running the quick test, you may need a pip 'wheel' (pre-compiled binary) that supports older OpenCL device drivers.
-Here's how to do it:
+    Here's how to do it...

     - Visit http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl